mbr/tinyrpc/README.rst

 You'll quickly find that ``tinyrpc`` has more documentation and tests than core code, hence the name.
-See the documentation for more details, especially the Structure_-section to get a birds-eye view.
+See the documentation for more details, especially the Structure-section to get a birds-eye view.

 .. _jsonrpc: http://www.jsonrpc.org/
 .. _PyPI: http://pypi.python.org